-To learn more about using herbicides with effective modes of action, see the Herbicide Resistance Management Guide.
 View Bayer’s product portfolio to learn more about weed control from Bayer or contact your local Bayer representative.

 * Always read and follow label instructions.
 Not every product is suitable for every situation, nor registered in every state, and proper application techniques will enhance results.
 Before applying any herbicide, please read the entire label for the best possible results and to confirm that the product is effective on the weeds you wish to control.

 ** Huskie Complete is a Restricted Use Pesticide.